Nerajno/begin-to-code/lessons/python/lesson-2.5/presentation.md

 ```

 ---
-And the loop counter incrementer statement.
+And the loop counter incrementor statement.
 ******************************************
 ## The Accumulator Pattern